aravindh1-stack/web-for-ourga-pvt.ltd/README.md

-# Web for the company " Fictional Company " ! .
+# Web for the company " OURGA PRIVATE LIMITED / FOUNDATION " ( front end only )
-I have build a small website for " Fictional Company ' as college project , that's of these
+I have build a small website for " OURGA PRIVATE LIMITED / FOUNDATION " that's of these